Hilbert Schemes and Toric Degenerations for Low Degree Fano Threefolds: Components of

 \begin{remark} It follows from the description in \cite[Theorem 1.6]{cheltsov:05a} of Gorenstein trigonal Fano threefolds that each family is parametrized by a unirational variety.
 By arguments similar to in the previous section, one can show that $B_{84}^\dagger$, $B_{88}^\dagger$, and $B_{99}^\dagger$ are also unirational. \end{remark}

 \begin{remark} Not every type of singular trigonal Fano described in \cite[Theorem 1.6]{cheltsov:05a} describes a new Hilbert scheme component.
-For example, a routine calculation shows that the case of $T_7$ (a scroll of type $(2,1,1,0)$ and a cubic rolled twice) always has a non-scrollar deformation which deforms it to $V_{10}$. \end{remark}
+For example, a routine calculation shows that the case of $T_7$ (a scroll of type $(2,1,1,0)$ and a cubic rolled twice) always has a non-scrollar deformation which deforms it to $V_{10}$.
+On the other hand, there may be additional components of $\hilb_{10}$ and $\hilb_{12}$ not discussed here whose general elements are singular Fano varieties. \end{remark}